|

 Support SMTPAUTH optionally: clients need not

 authenticate, but may do so.
-This allows a
+This allows a listen

-from untrusted senders and permit outgoing mail
+untrusted senders and permit outgoing mail from

-from authenticated users (using match auth).
-It
+authenticated users (using match auth).
+It can be

-the submission port, 587) for users to
+port, 587) for users to authenticate.

 ca caname